evertheylen/cloud-api-doc/endpoints/albums.md

 ## DELETE /albums/{albumId}

 Deletes an album.
 This is not recoverable.
-It does not affect the underlying files.
+Does not affect the files contained in the album.

 ### Authorization